1414C/jiffy/README.md

     - goroutines will use all available cores to handle incoming requests
 * Go it is a small language that offers type-safety
 * Go projects compile to a static single binary which simplifies deployments
-* Go cross-compiles to virtually any platform and architecture; write the app on a chromebook - deploy to z/OS
+* Go cross-compiles to virtually any platform and architecture; write and test on a chromebook - deploy to z/OS
 * Go is making inroads into areas that have been dominated by other languages and packages

 #### What does the Rgen application provide?